Solvang feels like northern Europe, yet “Little Denmark” lives in the center of the Central Coast of California.

 Solvang’s rich heritage dates back to 1911 when adventurous Danish-Americans from the Midwest traversed the plains to establish a settlement in the golden state of California.
 Celebrating its Centennial in 2011, Solvang means “sunny field” in Danish.

-Solvang was named by Orbitz Worldwide Travel as one of the "Top 5 US Domestic Destinations with International Flair."
-To appreciate Solvang's Danish heritage, visit the Elverhøj Museum of History & Art and the Hans Christian Andersen Museum.
-For more cultural diversity, visit the National Historic Landmark 1804 Old Mission Santa Inés and other museums.
+Solvang was named by Orbitz Worldwide Travel as one of the “Top 5 US Domestic Destinations with International Flair.”
+To appreciate Solvang’s Danish heritage, visit the Elverhøj Museum of History & Art, the Solvang Amber Museum, the Solvang Viking Museum, and the Hans Christian Andersen Museum.
+For more cultural diversity, visit the National Historic Landmark 1804 Old Mission Santa Inés and the Wildling Museum of Art & Nature.